 1- Agrasen Ki Baoli –

-Built by Maharaja Agrasen during the 14th century, Agrasen ki Baoli was a natural water reserve for collecting rain water.
+Built by Maharaja Agrasen during the 14th century, Agrasen ki Baoli was a natural water reserve for collecting rainwater.
 The 103 steps that lead to the reservoir is famous not just as a place for photography, but also for the unseen forces.
 Several rumoured incidents with the tourists like, a presence of someone on their backs, or the feeling of being watched and nudges have been related.
 As the place gets deserted as night falls, many locals say that they have heard some bizarre sounds coming from the monument complex.
-If you wish to explore this haunted spot, check for Kolkata, Chennai or Mumbai to Delhi train seat availability before making your travel arrangements.

 2. Delhi Cantt –

-The Delhi cantonment area consists of several patches of forests with roads cutting through them.
+The Delhi Cantonment area consists of several patches of forests with roads cutting through them.
 According to several witnesses, a lady in white saree is often seen asking for a lift from the passing cars at night.
 There have been few incidents where the drivers have fled their cars or gone astray.
+Delhi Cantt is the most haunted place in Delhi.

 3. Feroz Shah Kotla Fort –